lostdev11/bagspay-widget/README.md

 - Routing/quotes are handled via **Bags API**
 - Receipts are transparent and verifiable

+## Hackathon Focus
+For the Bags Hackathon, BagsPay is intentionally scoped to:
+- Payments-only (no inventory or bookkeeping logic inside the widget)
+- Fully non-custodial
+- Powered by the Bags API
+- Designed as a reusable primitive that GotSOL and other apps can embed

+Inventory, bookkeeping, and merchant dashboards remain owned by GotSOL and react to payment events emitted by the widget.

 ## How it works (high level)
 1. Merchant configures the widget (merchant wallet or `.sol`, amount, currency)
 2. Customer selects a token and receives a quote (via Bags API)